amir-arad/MCP-server-vault/servers/automata-labs-team-code-sandbox-mcp.md

 ## Description

 An MCP server to create secure code sandbox environment for executing code within Docker containers.
-This server provides isolated and controlled environments for safe code execution.
+This MCP server provides AI applications with a safe and isolated environment for running code while maintaining security through containerization.

 ## Features